 We decided to take a look at the readings from Awair’s specific VOC sensor during our cooking experiment:

-Almost immediately after we began cooking, the VOC levels in our kitchen spiked well above the healthy recommended average of 1,000 ppb.
+Almost immediately after we began cooking, the VOC levels in our kitchen spiked well above the healthy recommended average of 1,000 parts per billion (ppb).

-We realized you can accidentally add VOCs to your air while you cook in a variety of ways.
-Oil and grease from stove-top cooking will evaporate into your air, sometimes turning to smoke.
+We realized you can accidentally add VOCs to your air while you cook.
 If you use a gas stove, carbon monoxide and other harmful VOCs can also leak into your air.